 Reporting to National Treasury in electronic format was complied with on a monthly basis.
 Section 71 reporting to the Executive Mayor has been complied with.
-Section 52 reports have been submitted to the Administrator for approval.

 2.7.2 Internship Programme

 The City of Matlosana is participating in the Municipal Financial Management Internship programme, and has currently employed five interns undergoing training in various divisions of the Finance Directorate.